OUR SUCCESSFUL PROJECTS

 Project: Digital Empowerment for Lucknow Adolescent Girls

 The Shohratgarh Environmental Society has been in operation for more than 34 years and has done a lot of work on women's and girls empowerment.
 They bring about social change by knowledge sharing, capacity building, experimental learning and entrepreneurial development in sustainable ecological manner.
 FrauenPower e.V. is funding a digital empowerment program, being implemented by SES, with the aim of investing in young girls and equipping them with skills, confidence and life options so that they have a better future.
-The project will address the vulnerabilities of young girls living in the social, cultural and economic environments of a slum (which can be very challenging).
-According to SES, 51% of girls raised in Lucknow's slums will marry before they are 18 years old, 56% are anemic, 72% of those who married early did not get any education, and 14% became pregnant as teenagers.
-The project focuses on empowering 1,200 young girls, aged 15 to 21 years, through 13 Girl Resource Centers in 20 Lucknow slums.
-The girls have access to teachers, computers and literature at the Centers, where they can improve their English and computing skills.
-The problems faced by young girls will be identified in order to provide them with the appropriate support, including that from parents, community leaders and service providers.
-The girls will also be given access to basic services such as health, education, nutrition and hygiene.
+The project addresses the vulnerabilities of young girls living in the social, cultural and economic environments of a slum (which can be very challenging).
+According to SES, 51% of girls raised in Lucknow's slums will marry before they are 18 years old, 56% are anaemic, 72% of those who married early did not get any education, and 14% became pregnant as teenagers.
+The project focuses on empowering hundreds of young girls, aged 15 to 21 years, through 13 Girl Resource Centres in 20 Lucknow slums.
+The girls have access to teachers, computers and literature at the Centres, where they can improve their English and computing skills.
+The problems faced by young girls are regularly identified in order to provide them with the appropriate support, including that from parents, community leaders and service providers.
+The girls are also be given access to basic services such as health, education, nutrition and hygiene.

 Voluntary Integration for Education and Welfare of Society, VIEWS, Odisha, India, www.viewsindia.org.in

 Project: Kitchen Gardens, SoCCs and better farming techniques

 Status: Over 600 women empowered with farming techniques since 2020 (Ongoing Project)